Clean-up After a Flood

 How do I clean my flooded home and outbuildings?

-What about septic tanks and disposal fields?
+What about septic systems and waste disposal?

 Following the clean-up of buildings, you must remove flood-borne material from yards.
 For information on disposal services and regulations in your area, contact your municipality or regional district.